firebuild/firebuild/src/common/fbb/README_FBB.txt

  - high performance,
  - async-signal-safety (e.g. doesn't malloc) (*).

+On the other hand, it does *NOT* support the following typical features:
+ - architecture independence,
+ - backwards compatibility with earlier FBB defitions.

 (*) The basic plain C API, including setters, getters, serializing etc. does not perform malloc.
 However, the debugging methods, and the convenience C++ API might malloc.